-Sleep is so important to your mental and physical health, yet it is often overlooked.
+Sleep is important to your mental and physical health, yet it is often overlooked.
 Think about the many decisions you make each day - isn't it easier to make good decisions when you feel well-rested?
-Not getting enough sleep can negatively impact your mood, ability to focus, and your decision-making skills, not to mention lead to serious health conditions.
+Not getting enough sleep can negatively impact your mood, ability to focus, and decision-making skills, leading to serious health conditions.
 To feel your best, make sure to get at least 7 hours of quality sleep every night.

-If you have special health conditions or concerns, you should always talk to your doctor before making any lifestyle changes.
+\If you have special health conditions or concerns, you should always talk to your doctor before making any lifestyle changes.